Office Romance: Plot

 The relationship between Anatoly and Ludmila evolves, full of comical situations and repartees.
 At the same time drama unfolds between Olga Ryzhova and Yuri Samokhvalov who dated many years ago at the university.
 Despite both being married, Olga's romantic feelings are rekindled by Samokhvalov's recent arrival at the office.
 He, however, treats her just as an old friend and colleague.
-Olga begins to write him love letters, which she passes to him through Vera "Verochka", the Frump's secretary, an efficient information gatherer and a huge gossip, who eventually reads the letters and leaks the affairs to the entire office.
+Olga begins to write him love letters that she passes to him through Vera "Verochka", the Frump's secretary, an efficient intel gatherer and an enormous gossip, who eventually reads the letters and leaks the affairs to the entire office.
 Samokhvalov, weary of the letters, relays the situation to the meddlesome Shura, the bureau's labor union committee activist, an accountant and the office's busybody.
 The letters, which he gives to Shura and asks her to "sort out the problem" at the committee, are then confiscated by Kalugina, who reprimands Samokhvalov for his tactlessness and demands that the matter is handled privately between him and Ryzhova.
 Later, Ryzhova, broken-hearted and humiliated, asks Samokhvalov to return the letters to her and returns to her work and life routine.

 Once learns about Samokhvalov's heartless handling of Ryzhova's indiscretion, Novoseltsev angrily confronts him and later Shura for her gossip tendency.
 Samokhvalov retaliates by disclosing Novoseltsev's initial "plan" to Kalugina.
 She is shocked and thinks he is just another man deserting her like her last lover.
 She summons him to her office, appoints him as head of the light industry department and announces her intention to end their relationship while sarcastically praises his plan to achieve the promotion.
 Ashamed, Novoseltsev admits that while he initially pursued her with ulterior motives, has grown to appreciate her as an excellent leader and love her, to which Kalugina refutes.
 Frustrated, Novoseltsev rejects the promotion and tenders his resignation, which Kalugina continuously denies to spite him.
 This situation climaxes into a fiery spat that turns into a loud scuffle right in the office as a furious Ludmila chases Novoseltsev out of the building.
-They jump on a back seat of her service car and as Novoseltsev manages to comfort Ludmila, and they are seen embracing.
+They jump on a back seat of her service car and as Novoseltsev manages to comfort Ludmila, they are seen embracing.
 A subtitle suggests that in 9 months there will be three boys in Novoseltsev's family, implying another son for the couple.